BLOG

 Accounting software

-If you prefer a more automated approach, consider using accounting software with cash flow forecasting features.
+If you prefer a more automated approach, consider using accounting software with features of creating a cash flow forecast.
 Popular options in the UK include Sage, QuickBooks and Xero, which offer tools to help track income, expenses and cash flow projections over time.

 Professional help

-If you find cash flow projections confusing or your business's finances are more complicated, consider hiring an accountant or financial adviser.
+If you find projecting your future cash flow confusing, or your business's finances are more complicated, consider hiring an accountant or financial adviser.
 They can help you create a cash flow forecast tailored to your business and provide insights on improving your financial health.

 Key takeaways

-Creating a simple cash flow projection is one of the most effective ways to gain control over your finances.
-By forecasting expected cash inflows and outflows, you can prepare for lean periods, plan for growth and make confident decisions about when to save, spend or invest.
+Creating a simple cash flow projection is one of the most effective ways to gain control over your financial planning.
+By forecasting expected cash inflows and outflows, you can prepare for lean periods, plan for growth and make confident, informed decisions about when to save, spend or invest.

 Start building your cash flow projection today.
 It doesn't have to be complex or time-consuming – a simple spreadsheet and a few hours of planning can make a significant difference to your business's financial health.